Drive Safely This Winter

-Conduct a Checklist
+1. Conduct a Checklist

-Check Your Tires
+2. Check Your Tires

 Make sure to take frequent stops to rest when driving long distances.
 We suggest driving in six to seven hour increments, then stopping to find a place to park and rest for the night.
-While this might seem tedious, it’s a much better option than falling asleep at the wheel.
-Plus, the journey is half of the fun!
-Stopping each night allows you to stay rested and explore a little more.
+While this may seem tedious, stopping each night allows you to stay rested and explore a little more.